Code-Institute-Submissions/milestone-one-5/README.md

 1. All links in the NavBar were tested at various sizes both at full screen and collapsed.
 Links worked across platforms and devices
-1. Home icon on the NavBar tested and working
+1. Home icon on the NavBar tested and working across all platforms and devices
 1. Call to action "Free download" link was tested, modal opened across platforms and devices
 1. Clicked through each scrolling chevron to ensure that they worked and that they were targetting the correct id and section
 1. Verified that each clickable section of the band members in the 'Gallery' worked and that the correct modal opened.
 1. All modals/pop ups across the site were found to open and close without issue *(apart from the issue listed under **bugs not yet fixed**).
+1. All features were found to work as intended except the form submit buttons **See NOTE at bottom of Features section**
+1. Site ran smoothly across the various platforms upon which it was tested and was responsive across platforms and devices

 * I tested each form to make sure that the required sections such as 'name' and 'email' triggered a fail if they were not filled in.